jpype-project/jpype/doc/userguide.rst

   list comprehensions.

 Clone
   Java arrays can be duplicated using the method clone.
-Thus to create a copy call ``jarray.clone()``.
-This operates both on the original array and slice views.
+To create a copy call ``jarray.clone()``.
+This operates both on arrays and slice views.

 Length
   Arrays in Java have a defined an immutable length.
 As such the